abinit/abinit/doc/developers/new_testsuite.md

   of the _data tree_ and its children.

 Constraint
 : A constraint is a condition one impose for the test to succeed.
+Constraints can apply to leafs of the data tree or to nodes depending of the nature of the constraint.

 Parameter
 : A parameter is a value that can be used by constraints to modify their